CJL1nk/Programming-for-Beginners/README.md

 - Command Line Calculator, which prompts the user for an operation (add, subtract, multiply, divide) and 2 numbers to perform the operation on.
 The program should then print the output to the console and continue asking for an operation until the user enters "Q" or some other option to exit.
 - Fizzbuzz, a classic beginner programming challenge.
 Given a user entered integer **n**, for every positive integer **i <= n**, the task is to print "Fizz" if the number is divisible by 3, "Buzz" if it's divisible by 5, and "Fizzbuzz" if it's divisible by both 3 and 5.
 - Find largest number, which repeatedly prompts the user for a number until they enter a negative integer.
 From there, it should print out the sum of every integer entered as well as the largest, and maybe even smallest numbers entered.
 There are multiple ways to solve this one, try to start doing so by using an array, then explore other options.
+- Mad Libs generator, which asks the user for a series of nouns, verbs, adjectives, etc... and inserts them into a potentially funny story.
+[Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs)
+- Number guessing game, which asks the user to enter a number between 1-100.
+If the number is too low, it prints "Too low" and if it's too high, it prints "Too high."
+Once they guess the correct number, start again with a new one.

 ### ----- Resources -----